The Abela Trust

 The objects of the Trust shall be benefit Black people by: providing financial assistance for further education and skills development, in the form of scholarship, bursaries and/ or cash awards; and or providing financial assistance in the form of cash awards to charities and/or the Community Beneficiary.
 Development of communities of poor and needy persons and anti poverty initiative including: to promotion of community- based project relating to self- help, empowerment, capacity building, skills development or anti-poverty.
 The provision of training, support or assistance to community based projects.
 The provision of training, support or assistance to emerging micro enterprises to improve capacity to start and manage business, which may include the granting of loans on such conditions as may be proscribed by the Minister of Finance by way of regulation: provision of poverty relief.

-Through value generated by Abela Trust’s shareholding in Empowerment Capital Investment Partners (Pty) Ltd, we sponsor to top-achieving youth in the following ways:
+Through value generated by Abela Trust’s shareholding in Empowerment Capital Investment Partners (Pty) Ltd, we provide:

 Dr. Humphrey is an independent chairman of the Abela Trust and Empowerment Capital Investment Partners, and the CEO of Tranter Resources (Pty) Limited.